babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 Babel became a one-time setup for people, never to be thought of again.
 It became the underlying infrastructure, hidden behind other tools until there was a `SyntaxError`, dependency issues, or integration issues.
 Simply use `stage-0`.

 This was awesome to see in some ways, as it meant that these ideas were being tested in the wild, even in production environments.
-However, it also meant that many companies, tools, and people would encounter some trouble if a proposal changed in a significant way (or even get dropped altogether).
+However, it also meant that many companies, tools, and people would encounter some trouble if a proposal changed in a significant way (or even got dropped altogether).

 ### Back and Forth

 Over the years, we've raised many issues to discuss what to do with the Stage presets in [#4914](https://github.com/babel/babel/issues/4914), [#4955](https://github.com/babel/babel/issues/4955), [#7770](https://github.com/babel/babel/issues/7770).
 I even wrote in an older post about Babel 7.0 that said we *weren't* [removing them](https://babeljs.io/blog/2017/12/27/nearing-the-7.0-release) 😅.

-But we found that keeping the Stage presets would lead to issues even for Babel itself:
+However, we found that keeping the Stage presets would lead to issues even for Babel itself:

 - It was a common issue to ask something like: ["What presets(s) are needed to use async functions?"](https://github.com/babel/babel/issues/2948).
 It would be unclear for people to know exactly what `stage-0` meant, and few people would look at its `package.json` or source.
 - Removing a proposal plugin in Stage 3 (once it moves to Stage 4) is actually a breaking change.
 This issue is exacerbated when you are trying to use `@babel/preset-env` to not compile a natively supported proposal.

 ### "ES7 Decorators"

-Part of the issue is precisely around naming things, and as we hear often, naming things is hard.
+Part of the issue is precisely around naming things, and as we often here, naming things is hard.

 There were a lot of names for ES6 itself: Harmony, ES Next, ES6, ES2015.
 When people hear about new ideas it makes sense to just pick the latest number and attach the name to it.

-Thus it's easy to [search](https://twitter.com/search?q=es7%20class%20properties&src=typd) [around](https://twitter.com/search?q=es7%20decorators&src=typd) for tweets/blog posts/talks that say "ES7 Decorators" and find that it's become the accustomed name for it.
+Thereforce, it's easy to [search](https://twitter.com/search?q=es7%20class%20properties&src=typd) [around](https://twitter.com/search?q=es7%20decorators&src=typd) for tweets/blog posts/talks that say "ES7 Decorators" and find that it's become the accustomed name for it.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Your reminder that binding with :: is just an experimental proposal at stage 0 and might never become a part of JS.
 Don&#39;t call it &quot;ES7&quot;.</p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/785082176610115584?ref_src=twsrc%5Etfw">October 9, 2016</a></blockquote>